-The Moulin Rouge Cancan was an immediate success and contributed to the cabaret’s famous reputation.
+The Paris Moulin Rouge Cancan was an immediate success and contributed to the cabaret’s famous reputation.
 The dance is not easy for everyone, even highly skilled dancers!
 It requires both artistic and athletic qualities.
-All Moulin Rouge dancers needs at least five weeks of training before they’re ready to hit the stage.
-The one and only original French Cancan will forever be the one performed at the Moulin Rouge.
+All Moulin Rouge dancers need at least five weeks of training before they’re ready to hit the stage.
+The one and only original French Cancan will forever be the one performed at the Paris Moulin Rouge.

-The Moulin Rouge would not be the same without their famous Doriss Girls.
+The Paris Moulin Rouge would be different without their famous Doriss Girls.
 The German Miss Doriss joined the Moulin Rouge in 1954 and created the famous troupe.
 From just a couple in the 50s, the troupe is now made up of 80 elite dancers.

 The Doriss girls have always been recruited from all over the world – from Las Vegas to Sydney and of course Paris.
 All potentiel Doriss Girls need solid training in classical ballet and the physical capacities that the Moulin Rouge show requires.
 Being a Doriss Girl comes with a lot of glamour but it’s mostly hard work!
-Dancers train regularly to be in top shape for the two nightly shows – and in the words of the Moulin Rouge director, “the show must be perfect every night!”.
+Dancers train regularly to be in top shape for the two nightly shows – and in the words of the Paris Moulin Rouge director, “the show must be perfect every night!”.
 They are constantly taking dance lessons and learning new techniques.
 All of their hard work and sweat is definitely worth it!

 Secrets behind the beauty of Paris Moulin Rouge

 1. Maison Février: Exceptional French feather craftsmanship

 Hand-made shoe masters of the Paris Moulin Rouge – Maison Clairvoy

 The Art of Embroidery behind the Paris Moulin Rouge – Atelier Valentin

 3 Tips for a perfect experience in Paris Moulin Rouge